 Destructive Storms Soak, Batter And Bury Communities Around The Country

-Multiple destructive storm systems damaged property and killed at least 19 people over the weekend, and continue to batter much of the U.S. with rain, snow and wind today.
+Multiple destructive storm systems damaged property and killed at least 19 people over the weekend, and continued to batter much of the U.S. with rain, snow and wind today.

 All 19 reported deaths were in the South, where apparent tornadoes ripped through towns over the weekend, damaging and destroying buildings in multiple states.

-Note: A previous version of this post erroneously included a photograph of New York City's Columbus Circle that was taken during a snowstorm that hit the Northeast a year ago today.